ksylvan/py-project-maker/docs/design.md

-# Python Project Template: High-Level Design
+# High Level Design for py-project-maker

+TODO: This document needs to be created.